Winter Storm Disasters: Facts for Families

 A winter storm can range from a moderate snow over a few hours to blizzard conditions with blinding wind-driven snow that lasts several days.
 Some winter storms may be large enough to affect several states, while others may affect only a single community.
-Many winter storms are accompanied by low temperatures and heavy and/or blowing snow, which can severely reduce visibility.
+Many winter storms are accompanied by low temperatures, heavy and/or blowing snow, which can severely reduce visibility, and icy conditions.

 A major winter storm can last for several days and be accompanied by high winds, freezing rain or sleet, heavy snowfall, and cold temperatures.
 People can become trapped at home, without utilities or other services.
 Heavy snowfall and blizzards can trap motorists in their cars.
 Attempting to walk for help in a blizzard can be a deadly decision.